-This article will explain where the MTR and MTRR genes fit within methylation.
+This article explains where the MTR and MTRR genes fit within the methylation cycle.
 I’ll show you how to check your 23andMe or AncestryDNA raw data for the MTR and MTRR SNPs, and then explain how to optimize your diet for these variants.

 MTR & MTRR Gene: Methionine and Vitamin B12

 Methionine is an essential amino acid, used in the production of proteins.
 It is literally the starting amino acid for every protein your body makes.

 MTR (methionine synthase) and MTRR (methionine synthase reductase) code for two enzymes that work together in the methylation cycle.

 - The MTR gene works in the final step to regenerate homocysteine into methionine using methyl-B12 (methylcobalamin)